Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Theory of Polarization-Orientation Raman Scattering

 At this stage, if the vibrational Hamiltonian is assumed to be harmonic in the normal coordinates, the initial and final states can be written as product states of harmonic eigenstates.
 It is easy to see, within these two approximations, that the matrix elements of the position operators in Eq.~\ref{eq:raman2} connect only states that differ by a single vibrational excitation in the respective mode, giving rise to the common first-order Raman selection rule.

 For the same reason, when the square modulus of Eq.~\ref{eq:raman2} is taken, the cross-products between different eigenmodes vanish, leaving us with the expression for the Raman cross-section

 that will depend trivially on temperature through the population of the initial states.
-These derivations can also be found in the SI of Ref.~\cite{benshalom_phononphonon_2023}.
-We will normally refer to the $\theta$ angular dependence, for a given $k$, as the ``PO-pattern'' of the corresponding mode in the following.
+These derivations can also be found in the SM of Ref.~\cite{benshalom_phononphonon_2023}.
+We will often refer to the $\theta$ angular dependence, for a given $k$, as the ``PO-pattern'' of the corresponding mode in the following.

-Eq.~\ref{eq:harm} is the well known expression for the (harmonic) polarized Raman scattering cross section that is commonly employed to rationalize experimental results in terms of Raman tensors and factor group analysis~\cite{deangelis_factor_1972}.
+The result of Eq.~\ref{eq:harm} is the well known expression for the (harmonic) polarized Raman scattering cross section that is commonly employed to rationalize experimental results in terms of Raman tensors and factor group analysis~\cite{deangelis_factor_1972}.
 As shown above and already clearly stressed in \cite{benshalom_phononphonon_2023}, this simple expression is the result of what is often termed a ``double harmonic'' approximation, as it relies on both harmonic normal modes and the truncation at first order of the expansion in Eq.~\ref{eq:alpha-expansion}.
 Clearly, this formula would fall short of accounting for any effect of anharmonic lattice dynamics in the Raman spectrum.
 Particularly relevant for this work is the fact that in this approximation, the dependence of the (normalized) scattered intensity on the polarization angle $\theta$ is fully determined by the shape, symmetry and relative values of the Raman tensor components of a given mode, and by the geometry of the experiment.
 Notably, the thermal populations enter only as a multiplicative factor.
 As the space group of the crystal and the molecular sites do not change with temperature (assuming no phase transitions), the shape and symmetry of $\mathcal{R}_k$ are fixed.
 A common interpretation of this observation is that besides a change in its absolute values, the angular dependence of the intensity calculated with Eq.~\ref{eq:harm} will be temperature independent in the harmonic picture.
-As we will see in this paper, though, keeping to Eq.~\ref{eq:harm} but including temperature-dependent lattice variations can lead to a change in sign and relative magnitude of certain components of $\mathcal{R}_k$, which in turn lead to pronounced variations in the PO pattern that are not connected to dynamical anharmonicity of the vibrational modes.
+As we will see in this paper, though, keeping to Eq.~\ref{eq:harm} but including temperature-dependent lattice changes can lead to modifications in sign and relative magnitude of certain components of $\mathcal{R}_k$, which in turn lead to pronounced variations in the PO pattern that are not connected to dynamical anharmonic effects.